ricardo-aspira/abbyy-ocr-process/README.md

 This is not an asynchronous code, so it hangs a little bit waiting a return from the **ABBY Cloud**.

-***IMPORTANT:*** The are a bunch of API methods available but this code takes care only of [processImage](https://www.ocrsdk.com/documentation/api-reference/process-image-method) method.
+***IMPORTANT:*** The are a bunch of API methods available but this code takes care only of [processImage](https://www.ocrsdk.com/documentation/api-reference/process-image-method) method and [processTextField](https://www.ocrsdk.com/documentation/api-reference/process-text-field-method/).

 # Before Starting